Investing Through Life’s Stages

 Investing is a lifelong process.
 The sooner you start, the better off you’ll be in the long run.
 It’s best to start saving and investing as soon as you start earning money, even if it’s only $10 a paycheck.
 The discipline and skills you learn will benefit you for the rest of your life.
-But no matter how old you are when you start thinking seriously about saving and investing, it’s never too late to begin.
+No matter how old you are when you start thinking seriously about saving and investing, it’s never too late to begin.

 The first part of a successful lifelong investment strategy is disciplined savings habits.
 Regardless of whether you are saving for retirement, a new house, or just that extravagant dining room set, you will need to develop rigid savings habits.
 Regular contributions to savings or investment accounts are often the most productive; and if you can automate them, they are even easier.